-The Kennett Cup 3000 meters is a team event and, runners only have four jumps on the course.
-The gate are wider and more stable than sprint hurdles at 750mm high with two lower rails that small athletes can climb on.
+The Kennett Cup 3000 meters is a team event and, runners have four steeples on the course.
+There is one steeple at end of first lap, then two steeples per lap.
+These steeples are wider and more stable than sprint hurdles at 750mm high with two lower rails that small athletes can climb on.

 The laps are 2km laps with a 1km cut off lap to make odd distance lengths such as 3km and 5km.